1 Research Purpose

 Predictive Analytics

 This method involves building models to describe and predict relationships between independent variables (inputs) and dependent variables (outputs).
 These models often rely on insights from diagnostic analytics, such as which variables to include in the model and how they might interact (e.g., linear or nonlinear dependence).
-Despite its name, this approach is not just about predicting the future, but also includes any kind of simulation model to describe a process virtually (i.e., to conduct in silico experiments).
+Despite its name, this approach is not just about predicting the future, but used to estimate unknown values in general (e.g., variables that are difficult or expensive to measure).
+It also includes any kind of simulation model to describe a process virtually (i.e., to conduct in silico experiments).

 Examples include: